OlympiaAI/stability/README.md

 end
 ```

-These instructions should help users get started with the Stability SDK and understand how to use its core functionalities.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.